 1. Welcome Series Emails

 Welcome series emails are a set of messages sent to new subscribers to introduce your brand.
 They provide a warm greeting and help build a relationship with your audience.
 By using these emails, you can share key information about your business, products, and services.
+They’re one of the best marketing automation examples to connect with your audience effectively.

 Why They Work?